-iD Mobile was launched by Dixons Carphone in 2014 with a promise to solve common frustrations with other mobile operators by offering cheap, flexible 4G services.
+iD Mobile was launched by Dixons Carphone in 2014 with a promise to solve common frustrations with other mobile operators by offering cheap, flexible 4G services on the Three network.

 Most pay monthly deals with a handset will tie you down to a 24-month contract, but SIM-only deals are available on a rolling monthly basis.
 This means you don’t have to commit to a full year to get the best prices.